QED-92/cyber-security/modules/sql-injections/sql-injections.md

 -- true AND false = false
 SELECT (1 = 1 OR 1 = 2) AND 1 = 2;
 ```
 ---

+## Introduction to SQL Injections

+**Sanitization** refers to modifying or filtering user input to remove or escape potentially dangerous characters. **Sanitization** is a common technique used to mitigate SQL injections; however, **sanitization alone is often insufficient** to fully prevent them.
+When user input is not properly handled, attackers can utilize special characters to escape the intended context of user input and inject a SQL payload.
+The payload is then executed as part of the original query.

+SQL injections are categorized based on how an attacker retrieves the output of a payload:

+- In-band SQL injections
+- Blind SQL injections
+- Out-of-band SQL injections

+In-band SQL injections are the most straightforward technique.
+The output of the injected query is returned directly in the application’s response and can be read by the attacker.

+There are two types of In-band SQL injections:

+- Union based SQL injection
+- Error based SQL injection

+Blind SQL injections do not return output directly on the front-end.
+SQL logic must be utilized to infer the output character by character based on application behavior.

+Out-of-band SQL injections provide no direct access to the output.
+Instead, the output is redirected to an attacker-controlled remote server and retrieved from there.

+---